-A majority of lakes in Alberta contain naturally high levels of chlorophyll a (8 to $25 \mu g/L$) due to our deep fertile soils.
+A majority of lakes in Alberta contain naturally high levels of chlorophyll a (8 to 25 μ g/L) due to our deep fertile soils.
 These lakes are usually considered fertile and are termed eutrophic.
 The nutrient and algal biomass concentrations that define these categories are shown in the following table, a figure of Alberta lakes compared by trophic state can be found on the ALMS website.

 Figure B: Suggested changes in various lake characteristics with eutrophication.
-From "Ecological Effects of Wastewater", 1980.